kobrew/kobrew/README.md

 I'm Nik.
 I live in Oregon.
+I go to school for now.

 I've used Linux/BSD in personal and professional environments since 1999.